 Examines major works of world literature.
 Involves critical reading and writing.
 Part I of II.
-May be taken out of sequence
+May be taken out of sequence.

+Lecture 3 hours per week.
 Prerequisite: ENG 112 or divisional approval

 ENG 252 - Survey of World Literature II

 Examines major works of world literature.
 Involves critical reading and writing.
 Part II of II.
 May be taken out of sequence.